columbia/xray/gmail-demo.md

 hypothesize is caused by *targeting*.
 However, it is conceivable that some other effect that we are not aware of might cause some correlations.
-We make the jump from correlation to targeting in our own analyses, as researchers working on similar problems often do, but we acknowledge it is a limitation that our readers should also keep in mind.
+We make the jump from correlation to targeting in our own [analyses]({{ site.baseurl }}/findings/), as researchers working on similar problems often do, but we do acknowledge this is a limitation that our readers should also keep in mind.

 3. All results come from an in-progress research prototype.
 Although we have tested our system extensively, it is conceivable that yet undiscovered